So what is meditation?

 Specifically the Meditation on Twin Hearts is an excellent starting point for beginners.
 Not only it is a a simple but powerful technique for achieving inner peace and spiritual development, it is also very easy to learn and safe.
 The Twin Hearts is taught in the Basic Pranic Healing and Achieving Oneness with the Higher Soul workshops.
 While this meditation is an integral part of the Pranic Healing and Arhatic Yoga system, it can also be learnt in isolation.
 Given that it is a guided meditation, it is also very easy to practice at home – all you need to do is to put the disk into the CD player and hit “PLAY”.

 YVPHFWB holds regular sessions for introducing those interested to this beautiful meditation.
 You can find more details here.
-We cordially invite you to join us to experience the benefits that meditation can provide in your life.
+We cordially invite you to visit us to join us and experience this beautiful meditation for yourself.